 The largest product sections under the EBA changed drastically from the 2019.
 In 2022, The EU started importing fibres and fabrics from Djibouti, which now account for over half of the total import.
 However, the utilisation rate remains low, around 13%.

-As a beneficiary of the EBA, Djibouti is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Djibouti is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Still, Djibouti has a high level of ratification of international conventions.
 It has ratified 14 out of 15 core conventions on the protection of human rights and labour standards.
 Furthermore, Djibouti has ratified 8 international conventions on the protection of the environment and 4 good governance conventions.